dustinpfister/blog_posts/_posts/js-javascript-example-digital-art-reduce-pool.md

 ## 6 - Conclusion

-So far this javaScript example is looking good as of revision zero at least when I have wrote this.
+So far this javaScript example is looking good as of revision four at least when I last updated the content of this post to reflect that specific revision.
 When it comes to plans for additional edits of this post in the future I all ready have some things drafted out in the repository folder for this example.
+At this point there is not just adding features, as there is not much more that I think that I would want to add to it at this point, the example is more or less done with respect to what it is that I had in mind for this example.
+So then many of the future edits that I will be getting to when I get to them will have to do with improving the over all structure of the example, rather than adding more to the example in terms of features.